 Believe it or not, basic building construction hasn’t changed that much in the last 100 years.
-Consequently, builders still frame, dry-in, do electrical and plumbing in pretty much the same order they did in 1920 (yes, people had electricity and indoor plumbing then).
+Consequently, builders still frame, dry-in, do electrical and plumbing in pretty much the same order they did in 1920 (yes, people had electricity and indoor plumbing).
 But, what has changed are the tools and materials they use to do the work.
-Some tools and materials make the job easier (think nail gun versus pounding nails manually) and some improve the quality of the finished product (think lead-free paint).
-Then there’s the rare unicorn – a product like MagPanel® that makes the job easier AND improves the quality of the finished product.
+Some tools and materials make the job easier (think nail gun versus pounding nails manually), and some improve the quality of the finished product (think lead-free paint).
+Then there’s the rare unicorn – a product like MagPanel® that makes the job easier AND improves the finished product quality.

 What is MagPanel®?

 MagPanel® is a magnesium oxide building material product.
 You’ll find it inboard or panel form.
 It’s a building material that replaces plywood, backer board, sheetrock, and many other building products.
 There’s a smooth front and a sanded back.

 But the exterior surfaces aren’t that important.
 It’s what’s you find between the front and back that’s magic.

 Magnesium oxide is a compound made up of two magnesium molecules with a positive charge and two oxygen molecules with a negative charge.
 When those molecules get married, they form a solid relationship.
 And it’s one that lasts.
 For an example, consider this: the Chinese mixed magnesium with mortar to build the Great Wall of China.